Xaxoxuxu/AS2-Flow/README.md

 -

 ## What is left?
-- Asynchronous MDN is not implemented.
+- Asynchronous MDN is not implemented
+- Monitoring
+- Flexible partnership configurations
 - ...